05bit/django-smarter/README.rst

 We've made a "quantum jump" by breaking old-and-not-so-good API to new one - solid and nice.
 Hope you'll like it.

+Here's `some hints that may help you with migration <https://django-smarter.readthedocs.org/en/latest/migrate_0.x_to_1.0.html>`_.
+I'm actually successfully migrated my real-production project, so the hints are based on "real-battle" example.

 Contributors
 ------------